Local Funding for School Repairs

 - Update classrooms and labs for science, technology, engineering, math, and core academics as well as for career education, job training, and skilled trades

-- Update technology infrastructure to support modern learning tools
+- Update aging technology infrastructure—including wiring, network, and classroom tech/systems—to support modern learning tools

 - Address overcrowding by expanding classrooms to accommodate growing student enrollment